StreakyFly/AutoHotKey-scripts/README.md

 If you want to copy a hyperlink or some weirdly formatted text (RTF - Rich Text Format), this script will *magically* convert it to plain text (it pastes it in Notepad, yes)

 4. *does_something_to_all_downloaded_files_in_the_last_30_minutes.ahk*
 Well... this script does something to all downloaded files in the last 30 minutes...
-I felt like it could be useful in the future and then couldn't come up with a single use for it
+I felt like it could be useful in the future but then couldn't come up with a single use for it